animaldna/aws-ecs-tf-public/README.md

 The Route 53 hosted zone was also created outside of Terraform.
 Most domains are already registered and setup when a new service is created, as was the case with mine.

 **This project is meant to manage infrastructure only, NOT deployment.** The `image` variable is technically meant to be a placeholder, although you could use whatever you want.
 A deploy script handles task definition updates outside of Terraform.
-[You can read more about this setup here.]()
+[You can read more about this setup here ]()(coming soon.)

+## CI/CD Pipeline
+TBD

 ## Requirements
 - Terraform v1.1.2